One academic year (on campus) + Final Management Project (12 months)

 - IELTS: 6.5 with a minimum of 6.0 in all areas (Listening, Reading, Writing and Speaking)

-- Please note English proficiency test score must be communicated to GGSB by the beginning of July for September programs and by the beginning of November for January programs.
+Please note English test scores must be communicated to GGSB by the beginning of July for September intake.

 Please note that for your initial application we ask only for copies of documents.
-If you are accepted, we will then request the original certificates or certified copies.
-These may be either sent by post or brought in person when you begin the program.
-This request will be made in your acceptance letter.
+If you are accepted, we will then request to upload digital certified copies that you will be ask to present during the induction week.
+More details about certified copies per nationality are explained on the application form.

 To ensure GGSB is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.